-World's #3 brewer after Anheuser-Busch InBev and SABMiller.
+World's #2 brewer after Anheuser-Busch InBev.
 Founded in 1864.
 The founding Heineken family controls the company.

-This company received a score of 8.5/100 (retrieved 13-Oct-2016) in the Corporate Information Transparency Index (CITI), a system for evaluating supply chain practices in China, particularly in regards to environmental management and water pollution.
+This company received a score of 11.7/100 (retrieved 10-Oct-2020) in the Corporate Information Transparency Index (CITI), a system for evaluating supply chain practices in China, particularly in regards to environmental management and water pollution.
 Scores are calculated using government compliance data, online monitoring data, and third-party environmental audits, as well as trends in the environmental performance of factories in the company's supply chains.